 Board of Directors

-Amy Peck is a health provider and businesswoman who has specialized in adolescent issues throughout both her professional career and volunteer life.
-She has run a successful private nutrition therapy practice for over 35 years providing specialized care for patients with complex eating issues.
-Amy has been a featured speaker in professional conferences throughout the northeast and provided workshops for corporations including IBM and ConEdison, as well as to many smaller local businesses.
+Amy Peck is a health provider and businesswoman who has specialized in adolescent issues throughout both her professional and volunteer life.
+She has run a successful nutrition therapy practice for over 35 years providing specialized care for teens and adults.
+Amy has been a featured speaker at dozens of professional conferences and worked with for corporations including IBM and ConEdison, as well as many smaller local businesses.
 Amy served as the regional chairperson for The Fresh Air Fund for eight years and on the Board of Directors of Latino U College Access while incubating Campus Bound Scholars.
 She has been a volunteer ‘big sister’ through the Big Brother/ Big Sister program, and mentored her own Fresh Air Fund child for over 20 years from elementary school right through college and graduate school.
 This experience inspired Amy to create Campus Bound Scholars to support other students who are first in their family to attend college.
 Campus Bound Scholars has been a labor of love for Amy, and nurturing it into a thriving organization now supporting dozens of deserving students has been one of the most rewarding experiences of her life.
-Amy earned a BA from Middlebury College, was awarded a Thomas J. Watson Traveling Fellowship and went on to earn a Master’s Degree in Science from Columbia University.
-She and her husband Ralph Sinsheimer are the proud parents of three wonderful adult children who always make time in their busy lives to help others.
+Amy earned a BA from Middlebury College, was awarded a Thomas J. Watson Traveling Fellowship and earned a Master’s Degree in Science from Columbia University.
+She and her husband Ralph Sinsheimer are the proud parents of three wonderful adult children.

 Michelle is herself a first-generation college graduate.
 She immigrated to the US when she was 12 years old and attended Fox Lane Middle and High School.
 Michelle then went on to Brown University for her undergraduate degree and Columbia Business School for her MBA.
 She has more than 25 years of work experience in management consulting, executive recruiting and product management.
 Michelle has been heavily involved in the community through the Bedford Village PTA, Fox Lane Middle School FLMSA and various other local activities.
 She has been an alumna interviewer for applicants to Brown University for more than 20 years and served as the Area Chair for some time.
 Michelle knows first-hand the challenges of being the first generation to attend college and has never forgotten the many, many teachers, counselors, and others that helped her.
 Being a mentor for CBS is but a small way to say thank you to those who voluntarily took an interest in her and provided so much encouragement.

-Robert Fraiman, Jr. has been President of Cain Brothers, a division of KeyBanc Capital Markets, since 2010.
-As an investment banker with over 33 years’ experience, he has advised clients in the healthcare industry in mergers & acquisitions, debt and equity capital raising, and strategic growth initiatives.
-He is a regular speaker at healthcare industry events sponsored by ACG, The Deal, Nashville Health Care Council, and Health Evolution Summit.
+Rob Fraiman has been President of Cain Brothers, a division of KeyBanc Capital Markets, since 2010.
+As an investment banker with over 36 years’ experience, he has advised CEOs and Boards of clients in the U.S. healthcare industry in mergers & acquisitions, capital raising, and strategic growth initiatives.
 Rob began his investment banking career at Bear Stearns in 1985 and helped build that firm’s healthcare investment banking practice over nearly two decades.
 Rob earned a BA in History from Colgate University and an MBA from Columbia Business School.
-He is a General Partner of the CB Executive Co-Investment private equity fund.
-In addition to serving on the Campus Bound Scholars board, he serves on the board of Grand Street Settlement, a New York City community social services organization.
-He is also on the board of KAABOO, LLC.
-Rob is married to Melanie Harris, vice chair of the board of Professional Children’s School in New York City.
-He has two daughters, Kate, a graduate of Kenyon College, and Annie, a graduate of Colgate University.
+In addition to Campus Bound Scholars, he is on the board of the Healthcare and Pharmaceutical Program at Columbia Business School and is a General Partner of the CB Executive Co-Investment private equity fund.
+He previously served on the board and executive committee of Grand Street Settlement, a New York City community social services organization.
+Rob is married to Melanie Harris, chair of the board of Professional Children’s School in New York City, an independent middle and high school.
+He has two daughters, Kate, a graduate of Kenyon College and Suffolk University Law School, and Annie, a graduate of Colgate University and current Ph.D. student at Hofstra University.

-Doreen Gadigian has been a Special Education teacher for 31 years.
+Doreen Gadigian has been a Special Education teacher for over 30 years.
 She graduated from Syracuse University with a degree in Special Education and received her Master’s degree at The College of New Rochelle.
 Doreen has been very active in the community, serving on the Somers PTA for 16 years, while her children attended school in that district.
-She has been the Assistant Director of Operations for the Community Center of Northern Westchester in Katonah for two years, and a volunteer there for four years.
-Doreen was awarded the honor of Volunteer of the Year in 2014.
-She is the mother of three boys, all college graduates who have started in their careers.
-Doreen is passionate about helping others and believes in “paying it forward.”
+She held the Assistant Director of Operations position at the Community Center of Northern Westchester in Katonah for two years, and volunteered there for four years.
+Doreen is the mother of three boys, all college graduates who have started in their careers.
+She is passionate about helping others and enjoys being part of this organization.

 Laura Jaffe is a first generation college graduate from the University of Wisconsin who earned a Master’s in Education from Manhattanville College.
 After teaching in the Bronxville Public Schools and tutoring at the St. Vincent's Inpatient Adolescent Unit, she took several years off to start a family.
 A friend convinced her to return to the workforce at a gourmet food business where Laura worked for over 30 years, retiring in 2016.
 Her job included accounts payable, accounts receivables, payroll and human resource responsibilities, all excellent training for being both the CBS treasurer and a mentor to first generation students.
 Laura has also done volunteer work for Bedford Audubon, the Katonah Village Library and the Northern Westchester Community Center.
 Laura and her husband Jim have mentored numerous first gen college students through Campus Bound Scholars including a young woman who is now a graduate of SUNY Albany.
 Both Jim and Laura have found this experience to be extremely rewarding and worthwhile, and they are totally committed to the mission of Campus Bound Scholars.

-Carroll Welch is a career and executive coach with a private consultancy through which she supports professionals on a range of career development issues.
-Prior to her coaching work, Carroll was a practicing litigation and employment law attorney at two large law firms.
-Carroll’s involvement with CBS began in 2014 when she served as a mentor to an architecture student at Cornell University and to a Culinary Institute of America-bound student in 2015.
-As an Advisory Board member, Carroll provides support to CBS students on career-related issues.
-She attended Johns Hopkins University for her undergraduate degree and University of Virginia School of Law.
-She has a certificate in Executive and Organizational Coaching from NYU, is a certified Global Career Development Facilitator and a GetFive job search methodology coach.
-Carroll was been an active member of the Town of Bedford community for over twenty years, including as a board member with the Katonah Village Library and the Katonah Historical Museum.
-She and her husband Jeff have three children.
+Carroll Welch is a certified career and executive coach with a private consultancy through which she supports professionals on a range of career development issues.
+Prior to beginning her coaching practice, Carroll was a practicing employment law attorney.
+Her involvement with CBS began in 2014 as a mentor; since then, she has worked with students pursuing the fields of architecture, technology and environmental studies.
+As an Advisory Board member, Carroll has provided CBS students with career coaching support and has developed and led career-related programs and workshops.
+She attended Johns Hopkins University for her undergraduate degree and University of Virginia School of Law for her JD.
+She holds certificates in Executive and Organizational Coaching from NYU, and in Organizational Behavior from Harvard Extension School.
+Carroll has served as a board member with the Katonah Village Library and the Katonah Historical Museum.
+She and her husband Jeff have two daughters who are college graduates, and a son who is currently a college student.

 Guidance Counselor, Mt.
 Vernon High School